Volkswagen ID.4: North America

 The North American ID.4 got a moderate refresh for model year 2023.
 It introduced a new 62 kWh battery pack that is now on the new Standard and S trim levels.
 The 62 kWh (gross) battery pack is provided exclusively by SK On and has a peak charging rate of 140 kW.
-The Standard trim level reduced the base price of the ID.4 to $37,495 (up to $38,995 since December 2022).
-The larger 82 kWh (gross) battery pack got updated and since December 2022, it is split between two battery suppliers to increase production output, SK On and LG Energy Solution.
+The larger 82 kWh (gross) battery pack got updated.
+For exclusively the 2023 model year, batteries are split between two suppliers to increase production output: SK On and LG Energy Solution.
 On 82 kWh RWD models, some vehicles get the SK On battery pack providing a 170 kW peak charging speed, while other vehicles get the LG Energy Solutions battery pack with a 135 kW peak charging speed as used in most pre-2023 model year vehicles.
-All 82 kWh AWD models get the SK On battery with the 170 kW peak charging.
+All 82 kWh AWD models get the SK On battery.
 Volkswagen quotes a 10-80% DC fast charging time of 30 minutes for the SK On battery pack and 36 minutes for the LG battery pack.
 The battery capacity and EPA rated range are identical between the two battery packs.
+After the 2023 model year, all batteries are supplied by SK On.
+2024 and above 82 kWh models have improved the charging peak up to 175 kW and the 10-80% charging speed down from 30 minutes to 28 minutes.

-The 2023 refresh also includes a redesigned center console, a larger 12-inch Discover Pro Max infotainment system, Park Assist Plus (autonomous parking system), assisted lane changing to the semi-autonomous highway assist system branded Volkswagen Travel Assist (Travel Assist is standard on every North American ID.4, however, 2021-22 models do not have the assisted lane change function) and 45-watt USB-C fast device charging standard across all trims.
+The 2023 refresh also includes specific changes to North American models, such as a redesigned center console, a larger 12-inch Discover Pro Max infotainment system, Park Assist Plus (autonomous parking system), assisted lane changing to the semi-autonomous highway assist system branded Volkswagen Travel Assist and 45-watt USB-C fast device charging standard across all trims.
 As well as new options like Area View (surround view camera system), three-zone automatic climate control, heated rear seats, and new paint colors.

+For the 2025 model year, the 62 kWh model was renamed from ID.4 Standard to ID.4 Limited, it was pulled off Volkswagen configuration websites and was sent to dealers as an off-menu option, for the 2026 model year, it appears the 62 kWh model has been quietly discontinued entirely, although there hasn't been a specific announcement from Volkswagen.

+Volkswagon halted production of the ID.4 in its Chattanooga Assembly Plant in April 2026.